 After Lord Cornwallis surrendered at Yorktown in Oct.
 19, 1781, the defeated British evacuated New York City.
 On Oct.
-25, Gen. Washington issued an order that any "Negroes (Continued on Page 8)
+25, Gen. Washington issued an order that any "Negroes

 Testimony: Nanna

 In 1874, Henry Bailey recalled in a memoir the former enslaved woman he knew as a child, Nanna, who had been purchased in 1805 by his grandfather for £40.
 His grandfather was a newlywed and needed someone to keep house.